sheddyranking/SQL-Crash-Course/README.md

 > `UNION` will remove `duplicates`, but `UNION ALL` will not remove duplicates, both does the same thing.

-> Returns the result set in two or more select statements excluding the duplicates. `UNION`;
+> `UNION`: Returns the result set in two or more select statements excluding the duplicates.;

-> Returns records that have matching values in both tables INNER JOIN`.
+> `INNER JOIN` Returns records that have matching values in both tables.

 > `LEFT JOIN` (Returns all records from the left table, and the matched records from the right table).